 Please find below links to biogs, hi res images and stage plans:

-"Smokey Joe" is FolkLaw’s third studio album, released in the Summer of 2016 and the 4 year wait has been worth it!
-Released on
+"Smokey Joe" is FolkLaw’s third studio album, released on

 "The Tales That They Tell" (2012) was FolkLaw's second studio album

 - an ascerbic politically commentary which held no punches, and cutting fiddle riffs to match

 leading fRoots to describe it as

 "Whirling jigs and lyrics that bite".
 The album was well received in the Folk music press, being

 described as "full of passion" (R2) and "a touch of magic" (Bright Young Folk).